 The number of poor, uninsured Americans who would be eligible for Medicaid under Affordable Care Act expansion varies widely by locality.

 As part of the Robert Wood Johnson Foundation Interdisciplinary Research Leaders program, we have explored what leads to rural labor and delivery unit closures, how such closures may affect maternal and infant outcomes, and how the community responds to such losses.
 This mixed-method study provides critical information for providers and policymakers focused on maintaining access to high-quality maternity care services for a rural population.

 Given the high prevalence of mental health issues, substance use, and chronic health conditions among people involved with the criminal justice system, providing them with better health care services could improve public health and safety outcomes.
 This series of briefs highlights areas of flexibility within Medicaid that can facilitate enrollment in health coverage and access to care in the community for those involved in the criminal justice system.

 All payment methods have strengths and weaknesses, and how they affect the behavior of health care providers depends on their operational design features and how they interact with benefit design.

-By the end of the 2014 open enrollment period, about 8 million people had chosen plans in the newly established health insurance marketplaces.
+By the end of the 2014 open enrollment period, about 8 million people had chosen plans in the newly established health insurance Marketplaces.
 As of April 8, 2015, 11.7 million had selected plans during the second annual open enrollment, an increase of 46 percent.
-This page contains data on subsidized and unsubsidized plan selections for each state and will continue to be updated with the latest enrollment figures as they are released.
+This page contains data on subsidized and unsubsidized plan selections for each state and is updated with the latest enrollment figures as they are released.

-New interactive tool shows impact of changes to children’s eligibility for Medicaid and the Children’s Health Insurance Program and federal subsidies for marketplace coverage
+This new interactive tool shows the impact of changes to children’s eligibility for Medicaid and the Children’s Health Insurance Program and federal subsidies for marketplace coverage.